earlbellinger/lupton-rgb-visualizer/README.md

-# lipton-rgb-visualizer
+# lupton-rgb-visualizer
-Visualize the Lipton RGB color scheme in a Streamlit app
+Visualize the Lupton RGB color scheme in a Streamlit app